The Social Landscape of Contemporary Life,

 Images made in public spaces.

-Michael Wayne Plant has been working on making images on the street for a number of years now, in the beginning the images where not so good.
-I have since then become more confident of working in public spaces with my camera.
-Of being able to look at someone and raise the camera to my eye so I can make an image.
+Michael Wayne Plant has been working on making images on the street for a number of years now, in the beginning the images were not so good.
+I have since then become more confident of working in public spaces with my camera, being able to look at someone and raise the camera to my eye so I can make an image.
 It takes practice and patience to be able to make images in public spaces.
-I call these images that I make images of the Social Landscape as a nod to 5 photographers work and joint exhibition called “Towards a Social Landscape” specifically Garry Winograd and Lee Friedlander who for me exemplify the work that was made on the streets of America in the 1960’s into the 1970’s.
+I call these images that I make images of the Social Landscape as a nod to the 5 photographers work and joint exhibition called “Towards a Social Landscape” specifically Garry Winograd and Lee Friedlander who for me exemplify the work that was made on the streets of America in the 1960’s into the 1970’s.

 For me, once I heard the term “a social landscape” it sort of struck a cord with me and for some reason, I have always felt that it is in part what I am really trying to do, that is to document the social landscape of contemporary life.